 On 24 November 1859, Charles Darwin’s book On the Origin of Species, containing one of the most influential ideas in the history of science, was published.

-The work outlined and is now synonymous with the hugely influential theory of natural selection, which is now the widely accepted in biology and by the scientific community as a way of explaining how complex life and humans evolved.
+The work outlined the hugely influential theory of natural selection, which is now widely accepted in biology and by the scientific community as a way of explaining how complex life and humans evolved.

 In addition, the inherent contradictions between Darwin’s theories and orthodox Christian beliefs helped create the great debate between religion and science which raged since the publication of Darwin’s tract.

 This debate reached a famous climax in the Scopes Trial of 1925, and while a scientific approach to knowledge is in ascendance now, the debate still occurs today on a smaller level.

 Although evolutionary ideas had been tentatively put forward throughout the first half of the 19th century, the scientific community’s close ties with the Anglican Church of England made it hard for them to gain much credence.